 Hair loss comes in many forms.
 There are both male and female types of pattern baldness, where hair thins in a predictable pattern as we age.

-Medical conditions such as alopecia areata is a common reason to start losing hair and, in women, polycystic ovary syndrome has been known to thin hair too.
+Medical conditions such as alopecia areata are a common reason to start losing hair and, in women, polycystic ovary syndrome has been known to thin hair.

 The reason your hair is thinning, whatever the initial cause, is because the hair follicles have become damaged and are no longer able to produce replacement hair when old hair falls out naturally.

 The most common cause of hair loss is your genetics.
 If you have a family history of baldness on either side, then you are most at risk of thinning.
 Contrary to old wives’ tales, it’s not just your mother’s side that passes down the baldness gene.
 It can be inherited from both the mother and father’s side just as easily.

 Genetics aside, there are numerous other factors that can contribute, including stress, illness, medication and certain hair treatments.